Work · 05/2016 – 05/2022

 Homepage widget interaction design

-HR knowledge management
+HR case and knowledge management (ServiceNow integration)

 IT support / service request flows